 Dubai International Airport, Terminal 3

-The Timeless Spa at Dubai International Airport was also named World’s Best Airline Lounge Spa by World Spa Awards in 2017, and its list of services reflect a wide-range of expertise, from 60-minute classic facials, to intensive anti-aging facials, to nail therapy and body scrubs.
-The best part is that there is no need to rush, since the spa also offers a complete spa experience with packages that go up to 180 minutes and include body scrub, massage and facial.
-First class Emirates passengers are eligible for a few complimentary express treatments within the First Class Lounge.
+The Timeless Spa at Dubai International Airport was also named World’s Best Airline Lounge Spa by World Spa Awards in 2017, and its list of services reflects a wide range of expertise, from 60-minute classic facials to intensive anti-aging facials, to nail therapy and body scrubs.
+The best part is that there is no need to rush since the spa also offers a complete spa experience with packages that go up to 180 minutes and include body scrub, massage and facial.
+First-class Emirates passengers are eligible for a few complimentary express treatments within the First Class Lounge.
 “Visiting countless airports every year, let’s just say I still get stressed every single time.
 The good news is that most airports have totally stepped up their game with their spas.
 My hubby always plans to not miss this one.
 Located right on the airport, you can get anything from a regular massage to a full spa day.
 Next time, I need to switch it up and try the full-day package,” says Claudia Padgett, luxury travel and lifestyle influencer at travel blog Zeebalife.

 2. NEW YORK: Be Relax

 John F. Kennedy International Airport, Terminal 5

 The French spa chain, Be Relax, has more than 52 spas all over the world, but it debuted its biggest location yet at JFK’s JetBlue terminal.
 Sprawled over more than 1,000 square feet, it focuses on fast services like 10-minute massages and 20-minute facials, but it also offers slightly more involved services like Swedish massages, acupuncture and even waxing in private rooms.
 Add to that a pristine white and blue aesthetic as well as A-list products like OPI polishes and Bumble and Bumble hair products, and you have a stress-free outlook for your next destination.